chrismaltby/untitled-gb-game/README.md

 ## Open

+To open this project first [install GB Studio](https://www.gbstudio.dev/docs/installation/).

+Then download the latest [project file here](https://github.com/chrismaltby/untitled-gb-game/releases/download/v1.0.0/untitled-gb-game-for-gb-studio.zip).

-To open this project first [install GB Studio](https://www.gbstudio.dev/docs/installation/) then use the application to open the `project.json` file.
+Unzip the project then use GB Studio to open the `project.json` file.